Sphynx Cat Care & Health

 TIPS

-• Bathwater should be very warm - make it slightly warmer than you would have it your own bath.
-This is because a cat has a higher temperature than we humans do and as your Sphynx is by nature a creature with a high metabolic rate and needs to be slightly warmer again he/she will appreciate this.
+• Bathwater should be very warm - make the bath slightly warmer than you would have your own bath.
+This is because a cat has a higher body temperature than we humans do & as your Sphynx is by nature a creature with a high metabolic rate & needs to be slightly warmer he/she will appreciate this.

 • Water should be a suitable depth.
-Make sure it comes to chest/neck height as this depth of water, rather than shallower water, seems to calm them.
+Make sure it comes to chest height as this depth of water, rather than shallower water, is said to calm them.

-• Some people swear by coating the body with coconut oil before bathing.
+• Some people swear by coating the cats body with coconut oil before bathing.
 It is said to loosen the body oils making bathing more effective while also being moisturising to the skin.
-I have never personally used this so cannot provide personal experience or recommendation of a product.
+I have tried this but found it ineffective.
+Maybe I did it wrong but I’ve not repeated the experience.

-• Some people find that wearing exfoliation gloves gives better grip on a slippery soapy cat and at the same time the additional gently applied exfoliating action of the gloves helps to remove stud tail (blackheads) with which this breed is prone.
-The chin area folds are another trouble spot for blackheads too.
+• Some people find wearing exfoliation gloves gives them a better grip on a slippery soapy cat.
+At the same time a gentle exfoliating action helps to remove stud tail blackheads.
+The chin area folds are another trouble spot for feline blackheads too.

-• Talk calmly all of the time to reassure your pet it is totally safe and that there is nothing to fear.
+• Talk calmly to reassure your pet they are safe with nothing to fear.

-• Only take your cat into the warmed bathroom when the water is finished filling.
-This is because the sound of the water running tends to unsettle them.
+• Only take your cat into the warmed bathroom when the water has finished filling.
+This is because the sound of the water running while they are trapped in a room will unsettle them.

-• At the same time fill a separate large jug with clean warm water.
-This will be used for a final rinse off.
+• At the same time as the bath fill a separate large jug with clean warm water.
+This will be used for a final rinse off to remove soapy residue from their skin.

 • When bathing keep water out of the ears.
-Ears are always cleaned separately when out of the bath using an appropriate ear cleansing product such as Epi-Otic, Suresolve etc - see Products page.
+You can buy Sphynx cat sized shower caps which are helpful here.
+Ears are always cleaned separately outside of the bath using an appropriate ear cleansing product such as Epi-Otic, Suresolve etc - see Products page.
+Ear cleaning & claw clipping can be done outside of the bathing routine if you prefer, or as part of it.
+You can clean ears for example prior to immersion in the water or afterwards while wrapped in their towel.

 Method & Notes for Bathing Routine

-1. If you are using coconut oil before you begin massage coconut oil warmed in your hards into the cat from the neck to the tail, down each arm and leg and into the paws.
+1. If you are using coconut oil; massage this, having warmed it up with your hards, into the cats skin from the neck to the tail, down each arm & leg & into the folds of the paws.

-If using cotton wool: use a separate wad for each side of the face.
-If using a flannel use a separate flannel for each side of the face.
-Having different coloured flannels for each different area will help you know which flannel is which.
-Using different cotton wool/flannels on each side will avoid spreading any infection that might be present from one eye to the other.
+Tip: different coloured flannels dedicated to each different area will help you know which flannel is which.
+Using different cotton wool/flannels on each side avoids risk of spreading any infection present from one eye to the other.

 Note: Feline Acne is sometimes noted in the chin area of a cat and without a fur covering this is particularly noticeable in the Sphynx cat.
 The acne here is caused by the sebum/oil secreting pores becoming blocked causing blackheads and even cysts.
 It is, in fact, the same issue as is stud tail which is just a different area of the body.
 Feline acne can be helped by not using plastic bowls for food and water.
 See advice in Feeding section below.